Moai-/panabsorbium/Tutorial.md

  * `stonehearth:entity_forms.iconic_form`: This is the QB file that will represent the iconic form of your armor.*
  * `entity_data.stonehearth:combat:armor_data.base_damage_reduction`: What a mouthful, thankfully pretty self-explanatory.
 It determines how effective your armor is at stopping damage dealt to the Hearthling.

 *Think stockpiles: a piece of armor looks way different when it's stored in a stockpile (or carried by a Hearthling as an item) versus when it's being worn by a Hearthling.
-As far as Stonehearth is concerned, these are two separate objects!
-They turn into one another depending on the in-game circumstances.
+A piece of furniture looks different if it's in a stockpile/being carried, versus when it's placed.
+As far as Stonehearth is concerned, these are separate objects!
+They turn into one another depending on the in-game circumstances, like "I was worn" or "I was undeployed".

 Let's change some of these around.
 You've probably noticed file references that look like this: `"icon" : "file(steel_mail.png)"`.
 This refers to the file called `steel_mail.png` in the same directory as this `.json` file.
 We have no such thing in this folder; we have one called `panabsorbium_vest.png` now.
 Let's change this and all other file references accordingly: